adamripley98/nalda/README.md

 - [ ] Change edit routes from post to put
 - [ ] Make edit routes far more efficient
 - [ ] Change delete reviews from post to delete
+- [ ] Delete a user, delete all content of that user
+- [ ] When article or listing is deleted, content is deleted from AWS
+- [ ] When content is edited, old images are deleted from AWS

 ## Other
 - [ ] Google Analytics